DockerToolbox/version-helper/README.md

 CENTOS_GROUPS=                  # Centos Groups
 DEBIAN_PACKAGES=                # Debian Packages
 ORACLE_PACKAGES=                # Oracle Linux Packages
+ORACLE_GROUPS=                  # Oracle Groups
 PHOTON_PACKAGES=                # Photon Linux Packages
 SCIENTIFIC_PACKAGES=            # Scientific Linux Packages
+SCIENTIFIC_GROUPS=              # Scientific Linux Groups
 UBUNTU_PACKAGES=                # Ubuntu Packages
 ```

 #### What are Virtual Packages and Groups?

-Virtual Packages and Groups are `meta packages` or `packages of packages`, they allow for the simple installation of a collection of group of packages.
+Virtual Packages and Groups are `meta packages` or `packages of packages`, they allow for the simple installation of a collection or group of packages.

 Apk based virtual packages are things such as build-dependencies, build-base or linux-headers, and Yum based groups as things like "Development Tools" or "Security Tools".

 ## Sample output

 This is a set of example output using the same [config file](config/config.example) but different operating systems, each time we let the tag default to latest.

+One key thing to note is that we do not output RUN before the package installation commands, this is so that the generated commands can be used in a bigger variety of ways.

+The output is a [hadolint](https://github.com/CICDToolbox/hadolint) compliant piece of code that you can add directly to your Dockerfile.

 > If no version can be found then the package is omitted from the list.